 These months of April and May, along with September and October, feature the biggest bird migrations.
 Arkansas happens to be one of the central areas between its northward and southbound destinations.

 The National Park’s location in the middle of some larger National Forests makes it prime for birders.
 During any time of the year, you can expect to get rewarded through the lens of your binoculars.
 The region is a magnet for songbirds, videos, and about three dozen species of warblers.

 Best time for mountain biking

-The best time for mountain biking in Hot Springs National Park is during the summer months, June, July, and August.
+The best time for mountain biking in Hot Springs National Park is during the summer months, from June to August.

 It is warmest during these months, so if you prefer to bike in cooler weather, springtime might be preferable for you.

 Fall features the best weather for mountain biking.
 However, once the shed leaves in the forest build up along the ground during the Fall, riding can become more unstable.

 Amanda Williams is a writer, plant-nerd, and outdoor enthusiast.
 She has traveled extensively, around the U.S., throughout Asia, Europe, and Latin America.
 Everywhere she treks, she takes time to enjoy the outdoors.
 John Muir is her hero.
 She aspires to inspire people to live better as he did.